 - 1. The Office of Undergraduate Admission follows the policy of "rolling admission," acting on the application when all credentials have been received. - 2.
-Applicants who do not meet regular admission criteria will be referred to the Admission Committee for consideration.
-The Admission Committee may request additional information (i.e., personal statement and/or letters of academic recommendation) before acting on a student's acceptance to the university. - 3.
-All first-time students who scored below 500 SAT Math/530 Math (revised SAT March 2016 or later)/19 ACT Math or 530 SAT Verbal/19 ACT Reading are required to participate in placement testing prior to registration.
-Students assessed to be academically underprepared may be required to enroll in developmental courses in English, mathematics, writing, and study skills either before or during their first semester of regular classes.
-In combination with other enrichment and activity courses, up to 12 credits of developmental courses can be counted toward the 128 credits required for the bachelor degree. - 4.
-Applicants who are 23 years of age or older at the time of matriculation may be required to submit measures of ability regarding writing or mathematics skills or successful work experience and written recommendations. - 5.
+Applicants who do not meet regular admission criteria may be referred to the Admission Committee for consideration.
+The Admission Committee may request additional information (i.e., personal statement and/or letters of academic recommendation) before making an admissions decision. - 3.
+Applicants who are 23 years of age or older at the time of matriculation will be required to complete a preassessment that measures reading, writing, and mathematic skills. - 4.
 Consideration will be given to any student who has completed high school through the General Education Development Test (GED) or High School Equivalency Exam (HSE).
 Scores should be sent to the Office of Undergraduate Admission for evaluation.
-Completion of the GED or HSE does not automatically imply acceptance to the university. - 6.
+Completion of the GED or HSE does not automatically imply acceptance to the university. - 5.
 The Marian University Office of Undergraduate Admission will confirm all students' transcripts arrive from a high school with a CEEB code, as well as the high school seal and/or signature.
 If the Office of Undergraduate Admission receives a high school transcript lacking a CEEB code or seal/signature, it will investigate to confirm the school is recognized by the state department of education or home school association.
-The Office of Undergraduate Admissions process.
+The Office of Undergraduate Admission reserves the right to request a copy of the student's diploma at any point during the admissions process.
 Official high school transcripts must be sent upon graduation and list the graduation date, if applicable.
 If a diploma is determined invalid, a General Education Diploma (GED), Test Accessing Secondary Completion (TASC), or High School Equivalency Certificate (HSE) may be required for admission consideration.